gil92723/nyu-processor-design.github.io/src/getting_started/notebooks/02_repo_nav.md

 folder.
 This command tells `git` to add all files that have been added or changed to "staging".

-The equivalent in the Source Control tab is to use the plus and minus signs to move files in and out of "staging":
+**Using source control:** The equivalent in the Source Control tab is to use the plus and minus signs on the right of a file when hovered over to move files in and out of "staging":

 <img src="/images/git/staging.png" width="50%" style="margin-left: auto; margin-right: auto; display: block;" />